thorlindberg/thesis/README.md

-### Mapping Software Architecture for Plaintext and Binary Object Serialisation
+### Modelling Software Architecture for Plaintext and Binary Object Serialisation

 ----------